exakat/php-dictionary/dictionary/trailing-comma.ini.rst

 Trailing Comma
 --------------

 The trailing comma is the possibility to leave the last element of a list empty.
 This is for presentation reasons.
-In particular, VCS will be able to treat the last line just like any aother previous line, with a final comma.
+In particular, VCS will be able to treat the last line just like any another previous line, with a final comma.
 This reduces de amount of diff.

 Trailing commas were introduced progressively in PHP.
 In PHP 7.2, in use statements; in PHP 7.3, in method calls; in PHP 8.0, in method declarations; in very old version, in array declarations.